 To get the most out of your winter sports season, and reduce your risk of injury, work on your core and lower body.
 You will need some serious strength, endurance and flexibility to keep your body stabilised and avoid injuries from falls and overexertion.

-As with any sport, the warm up is vital to avoiding injuries.
+As with any sport, the warm-up is vital to avoiding injuries.
 The best way to warm up is to start with a light aerobic exercise such as jogging, or jumping jacks if it is hard to find ample space to run.
-After that you might want to move into some dynamic stretches and finish with some sport specific exercises.
-While there is discussion between the benefits of static stretching over dynamic stretching, for winter sports dynamic stretching probably has the edge.
+After that, you might want to move into some dynamic stretches and finish with some sport-specific exercises.
+While there is a discussion between the benefits of static stretching over dynamic stretching, for winter sports dynamic stretching probably has the edge.
 This is because dynamic stretching keeps you in motion, reducing the chance of you cooling down from the low temperature.

 Always wear protection